Power Walking Definition

 You don’t need a gym membership.

-It’s a great total-body workout.
+A great total-body workout.

 Your legs also work hard during a powerwalk because they propel you forward and absorb impact from hitting the ground with every step (which can be especially difficult if you’re walking at an incline).